 liver or kidney disease;

 You may have thoughts about suicide while taking Tegretol.
-Tell your doctor if you have symptoms of depression or suicidal thoughts.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 How should I take Tegretol?

 Take Tegretol exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 It may take up to 4 weeks before your symptoms improve.
-Keep using Tegretol as directed and call your doctor promptly if this medicine seems to stop working as well in preventing your seizures.
+Keep using the medication as directed and call your doctor promptly if this medicine seems to stop working as well in preventing your seizures.